Since 1909

 Pacific Logging Congress

-PACIFIC LOGGING CONGRESS / PACIFIC FOREST FOUNDATION EDUCATION IS OUR MAIN FOCUS AND COMMITMENT
+PACIFIC LOGGING CONGRESS/PACIFIC FOREST FOUNDATION EDUCATION IS OUR MAIN FOCUS AND COMMITMENT

-The Pacific Logging Congress is an association of representatives from the forest management side of the forest industry in the Western United States and British Columbia.
+The Pacific Logging Congress (PLC) is an association of representatives from the forest management side of the forest industry in the Western United States and British Columbia.
 Membership consists of managers, owners of logging companies, lumber mills or forest products companies, manufacturers and forestry equipment dealers.

-about timber harvesting and forestry.
-In 1997 PLC produced a video, brochure, lesson plan and an exhibit that has been displayed at teacher science fairs and industry conferences throughout the West US and Canada.
-The “It Takes A Tree” program continues to be used throughout the United States and Canada today.
+Today, Pacific Logging Congress and Pacific Forest Foundation have a strong priority of educating students, teachers, and the public about timber harvesting and forestry.
+In 1997 PLC produced It Takes A Tree—a video, brochure, lesson plan, and exhibit that has been displayed at teacher science fairs and industry conferences and continues to be used throughout the U.S. and Canada

-In 2008 the PLC and PFF responded to a concern that is facing our industry; the shortage of forestry labor.
-The DVD is a 7 minute job recruitment targeting career-oriented young people.
-The DVD project takes viewers on location to various logging sites where “our people tell our story.
-Our target audience will be high school students through young adults searching for careers in our industry.
-The DVD “This Is My Office” was unveiled at the 100th Anniversary of PLC in November of 2009.
+In 2008 the PLC and PFF responded to the shortage of forestry labor—a concern that is facing our industry—by producing This Is My Office, a 7-minute job-recruitment DVD that targets career-oriented high school students and young adults.
+The DVD takes viewers on location to various logging sites where “our people tell our story” to those who may be searching for careers in our industry.
+This Is My Office was unveiled at the 100th Anniversary of PLC in November 2009.

-Every 4 years the PLC host the “Live In The Woods” show, where equipment manufacturers demonstrate their products in an actual logging operation format.
-At past woods shows, PLC has hosted over 3,000 students, teachers and parents over a two-day period.
+Every 4 years the PLC hosts the Live In The Woods show, where equipment manufacturers demonstrate their products in an actual logging operation format.
+At past woods shows, PLC has hosted more than 3,000 students, teachers and parents over a two-day period.
 They view the safest and most environmentally advanced logging methods available.